Must-Read Tips for Surviving Cold and Flu Season

 - Getting between 7 and 8 hours of sleep each night – You are 3X more likely to get a cold if you sleep less than 8 hours a day.

-- If you have allergies, get control meds – When your eyes are itchy, your nose is runny and your throat is scratchy, you are going to touch your face a lot.
+- If you have allergies, get control methods or be extra careful with habits – When your eyes are itchy, your nose is runny and your throat is scratchy, you are going to touch your face a lot.
 When your allergies are out of control, you are more susceptible to cold and flu viruses.

 - Being in the fresh air reduces your risk of catching a cold – Go outside or open a window to keep germy air moving out of the room.